ClusterLabs/pacemaker/daemons/fenced/README.md

 In the broadest terms, stonith works like this:

-1. The initiator (an external program such as `stonith_admin`, or the cluster itself via the controller) asks the local `stonithd`, "Hey, can you fence this node?"
+1. The initiator (an external program such as `stonith_admin`, or the cluster itself via the controller) asks the local fencer, "Hey, can you fence this node?"
-1. The local `stonithd` asks all the `stonithd's` in the cluster (including itself), "Hey, what fencing devices do you have access to that can fence this node?"
+1. The local fencer asks all the fencers in the cluster (including itself), "Hey, what fencing devices do you have access to that can fence this node?"
-1. Each `stonithd` in the cluster replies with a list of available devices that it knows about.
+1. Each fencer in the cluster replies with a list of available devices that it knows about.
-1. Once the original `stonithd` gets all the replies, it asks the most appropriate `stonithd` peer to actually carry out the fencing.
+1. Once the original fencer gets all the replies, it asks the most appropriate fencer peer to actually carry out the fencing.
 It may send out more than one such request if the target node must be fenced with multiple devices.
-1. The chosen `stonithd(s)` call the appropriate fencing resource agent(s) to do the fencing, then replies to the original `stonithd` with the result.
+1. The chosen fencer(s) call the appropriate fencing resource agent(s) to do the fencing, then replies to the original fencer with the result.
-1. The original `stonithd` broadcasts the result to all `stonithd's`.
+1. The original fencer broadcasts the result to all fencers.
-1. Each `stonithd` sends the result to each of its local clients (including, at some point, the initiator).
+1. Each fencer sends the result to each of its local clients (including, at some point, the initiator).

 ## Detailed view